Gitphiyi/Phi-Database/REPORT.md

 #### Parser

 The parser is a recursive descent parser that took a surprisingly long time to get right.
-This is a key step in any compiler, and while it is logically straightforward it ended up being quite a hassle to find and implement the SQL grammar.
-I ended up actually spending the most time on the parser as I had trouble with the FROM statement grammar in particular the JOINing part of it.
-Initially I tried to almost do a binary search
+This is a key step in any compiler, and while it is logically straightforward, it ended up being a hassle to nail down the SQL grammar.
+I spent the most time on the FROM clause, especially the JOIN portion.
+Initially I tried a binary-search-style approach where I recursively combined joins from halves because I assumed the AST would be a balanced tree.
+That was wrong—the grammar composes joins strictly from left to right.
+After rewriting the grammar to match SQL-92's left-associative JOINs, I started to follow the published grammar closely.
+At first I thought the SQL grammar was insufficient, so I bounced between documentation sets; only after fixing the bug did I realize that implementing a language grammar is literally about following each production as written.
+For example, the SQL-92 BNF for FROM constrains the tokens to commas, table references, or collection member declarations; the parser just has to check which token appears, consume the corresponding production, and advance.
+Building this parser demystified parsing for me.
+It highlighted how recursion mirrors the grammar and why recursive descent feels more natural than a loop-based approach here.

 Supports:
 - SELECT with DISTINCT, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT